 So by now, you should know that there’s a lot more to exercise intensity and building muscle than just the “amount of weight” that you lift.
 And since all 5 of those variables are required for any correct, complete definition for exercise intensity, as it relates to weight-training and muscle growth stimulation, you should use them as criteria to evaluate any definition for exercise intensity that you find; if your plan is to use that definition to build muscle.
 Especially if your goal is to build “maximum muscle in minimum time”.

-An Analysis of Some Commonly Accepted Definitions for Exercise Intensity, As it Relates to Weight-Training and Muscle Growth Stimulation
+check my source An Analysis of Some Commonly Accepted Definitions for Exercise Intensity, As it Relates to Weight-Training and Muscle Growth Stimulation

 In Part I of this series, we analyzed the definition for intensity handed down to us by Mike Mentzer, one of the bodybuilding greats of the 20th century.
 And as I explained, Mentzer’s definition, although incomplete and insufficient for practical application, is potentially one of the best definitions for intensity that’s been given to us.

 So now let’s analyze some of the other most frequently accepted definitions for intensity, using “the Big 5” as criteria, and see how they size up: